Abdullah-Akbar-prog/MovieManagnment/README.md

 # Generic Repository Pattern & Unit of Work with Entity Framework
+## Overview
-OverviewWelcome to this repository!
-In this project, we implement the Generic Repository Pattern and Unit of Work using Entity Framework.
+Welcome to this repository!
+In this project, we implement the ** Generic Repository **Pattern and Unit of Work using Entity Framework.
 Additionally, we explore Entity Framework relationships such as:
 One-to-Many
 One-to-One
 Many-to-Many